Council is working towards creating two fully accessible beaches by 2020.

 When: available Saturday and Sunday during the surf life saving patrol hours (12pm to 5pm)

 Who: beach wheelchairs are ideal for people who have mobility limitations, including those with permanent disability, temporary disability or those with reduced mobility due to age

-To book Monday to Friday contact Council’s Metro Access and Inclusion Officer on 9932 1000 or email email@example.com
+To book a beach wheelchair online click HERE or Monday to Friday contact Council’s Metro Access and Inclusion Officer on 9932 1000, email email@example.com

 Williamstown Swimming and Life Saving Club